How Faculty Can Craft a Research Story for Promotion and Tenure

-A clear research story is key for securing promotion, tenure, and institutional recognition.
 It helps committees, colleagues (both in and outside of your discipline), and institutional leaders understand the significance of your work and the direction of your career.

 What is a Research Story?

 Every faculty member’s work tells a story.
-A research story in the narrative that connects your work across projects, publications, and presentations.
+A research story is the narrative that connects your work across projects, publications, and presentations.
 It’s not just a list of accomplishments, or a restatement of the sections of your CV.

 A research story is the thread that makes your scholarship and efforts coherent, compelling, and recognizable to colleagues, committees, and institutional leaders.